nschonni/cordova-docs/articles/cordova-samples.md

 The [Cordova Plugins Sampler](https://github.com/ryanjsalva/cordova-simulate-tests) is authored by Cordova expert and longtime Visual Studio engineer Ryan Salva ([@ryansalva](https://twitter.com/ryanjsalva)).
 Sample this supreme sampling of samples and learn how to use plugins from Battery to Camera to Contacts and more.

 Feel free to download the [sample off Ryan's Github](https://github.com/ryanjsalva/cordova-simulate-tests) and play around.
+Open this project by following the instructions [here]](#how-to-open-a-cordova-project-in-vs/).

 ## Examples We Like